HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645295325_870029_15608"></a>4.1-D Exchange of cast vote records

 Devices that export or import CVRs must support the [NIST](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#NIST) CDF specifications that apply to export and import of CVRs.
+>**Discussion**
+>
+>Devices that export or import CVRs typically include the EMS, CCOS and PCOS, other vote-capture devices, and audit devices.